 As the two-year anniversary of the devastating Northern Rivers’ flooding looms, a report has shown the female-led response to the trauma prevailed where authorities failed.

 With a goal of exploring the health and welfare impacts of trauma on populations, social work researchers from the University of Newcastle have revealed the community-based response was spontaneous yet hugely sophisticated in its mobilization.
-Unexpected findings show responsive leadership was predominantly undertaken by .
+Unexpected findings show responsive leadership was predominantly undertaken by women.

 Comprising data from interviews with members of the Northern Rivers community nine to 12 months post-event, the new report collates the experiences of a community continuing to face the impact of the unprecedented disaster and presents recommendations for improved future preparedness.